yinheli/TDengine/docs/en/20-third-party/09-emq-broker.md

 ### Edit SQL fields

-Copy SQL bellow and paste it to the SQL edit area:
+Copy SQL bellow and paste it to the SQL edit area：

 ```sql
 SELECT